Domain Name Registration

 A domain name allows people to find your website when browsing the internet and provides a virtual postal address to which all your email will be routed.

 A Domain name is just an internet website address.
-The actual address used by computers is numerical in format and is referred to as an IP (Internet Protocol) address (for example: 18.104.22.168) and as you can see, it’s not the easiest format to remember.
-The Domain “name” system was created and has made remembering and referring of websites much easier and creative.
+The actual address used by computers is numerical in format and is referred to as an IP (Internet Protocol) address (for example 22.214.171.124) and as you can see, it’s not the easiest format to remember.
+The Domain “name” system was created and has made remembering and referring to websites much easier and more creative.

-A domain name is a unique combination of letters and/or numbers which makes up the web address of your website.
+A domain name is a unique combination of letters and/or numbers that makes up the web address of your website.
 For example, cwd.co.za is our domain name.

 Why do I need a domain?